Sirvelia-Labs/Simple-CSV-Tables/README.md

 This plugins creates a Custom Post called 'CSV Table', so we recommend updating the permalinks after activation.

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+2. Activate the plugin
-2. Update permalinks under 'Settings'.
+3. Update permalinks under 'Settings'.

 == Frequently Asked Questions ==